reidmorrison/jruby-jms/README.md

 server as either a Broker or Queue Manager.
 The Broker or Queue Manager is the centralized "server" through which all messages pass through.

-Some Brokers support an in-vm broker instance so that messages can be passed between producers and consumers within the same Java Virtual Machine (JVM) instance.
+Some Brokers support an in-JVM broker instance so that messages can be passed between producers and consumers within the same Java Virtual Machine (JVM) instance.
 This removes the need to make any network calls.
-Highly recommended for passing messages between threads in the same JVM.
+Useful for passing messages between threads in the same JVM.

 ### Connection